dlejeune/biblatex-uctharvard/README.md

 Preamble commands that extend the inbuilt `authoryear` style from BibLaTeX to support UCT's [flavour of Harvard referencing](http://www.lib.uct.ac.za/sites/default/files/image_tool/images/516/documents/UCT_Author_Date_referencing_2016.pdf).

+## How To Use
+Just copy the contents of the single `.tex` file into the preamble of your latex doc.
+Make sure you're not importing `biblatex` already.
+Remove any code that provides unwanted functionality.
+Comments should be pretty clear.

 ## Options
 `style=authoryear-comp`: deals with papers written by the same author but in different years.
 Change to `authoryear` to have it repeat citations.